-The above table shows a generally good fit along the Proposed CBC, with the LT, SR and PM meeting the required TII/TAG guidance for absolute/percentage difference and the AM falling just outside guidance at 83%.
+The above table shows a generally good fit along the Proposed CBC, with all time periods meeting the required TII/TAG guidance for absolute/percentage difference.
 The guidance compared to GEH is lower, but a comparison at GEH=10 shows that results are within guidance.
-The number of turns within 10% of the observed proportions match in around 70-75% of cases and indicates that the distributions of flow across the junctions are broadly representative.
+The number of turns within 10% of the observed proportions are all either at or close to 85%, indicating the distribution of the flow across the arms is sufficiently accurate.